adambard/learnxinyminutes-docs/ansible.html.markdown

 ```

 #### We would use repository with *ready to use* examples
-We would clone the repository
+For remaining examples we would clone the repository
 This example install ansible in `virtualenv` so it is independend from a system.
 You need to init it with `source environment.sh` command

 ```bash